themiscadiz/Assignment1/README.md

 # Notes & Process

 In this assignment I created a website using html/css to illustrate part of a Deerhoof song, Flower.
-The first part of the assignment was to use the code editor Visual Studio and upload different version to the Github.
+The first part of the assignment was to use Visual Studio and upload different version to Github.
-For this first part of the assignment i have a lot of difficulties understanding the terminal flow such as: how to create a file through the terminal and opened in Visual studio.
-Because at first i tried to make the step using my notes from the class, I missed information and I wasn't able to open the file.
+I had a lot of difficulties understanding the terminal flow such as: how to create a file through the terminal and open in Visual studio.
+Because at first I tried to make the step using my notes from the class, I missed information and I wasn't able to open the file.
 Then, I followed [“Your First Website Guide”] (https://github.com/itp-dwd/2020-spring/blob/master/guides/your-first-website-guide.md) from the class on github and that helped me to complete the information.
-After i open the file on visual Studio I copy paste the template from the first website example:
+After I open the file in visual Studio, I copied the template from the first website example:

-After I was able to see the run on github I used the instructions to open a local server.
+After I was able to see it run in github I used the instructions to open a local server.

 **I didn't add pictures of my process because I didn't want to show images of my terminal.**